WGBH-MLA/AAPB2/app/views/override/help/station-communications-toolkit.md

 ### AAPB logos:

-AAPB logos (https://wgbh.box.com/v/aapb-logos) are available in color and black and white, in a variety of designs (square letters, stacked – two versions, and wide), and in different formats (JPG, PNG, and EPS).
+AAPB logos (https://wgbh.box.com/v/aapb-logos) are available in color and black and white, in a variety of designs (square letters, stacked (two versions), and wide), and in different formats (JPG, PNG, and EPS).

 Please do:

 - Post the logo on your websites, blogs, print materials and social media, along with information about your participation in the AAPB, with links to your digitized content and/or organization page.

 - When posted on the website, feel free to hyperlink the logo to your organization’s page on the AAPB website.

 Please do not:

 - Alter the color of the logo

 - Change the size proportion of the logo

 ### Social media: